Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 **Best of Three’s**

-Team 1 *(Left Side Team)* has the choice of which team bans first after the which the pick & ban procedure is as follows:
+Team 1 *(Higher Seed)* has the choice of which team bans first after the which the pick & ban procedure is as follows:

 - Team A - Ban
 - Team B - Ban